DoinitaSirbu/ToDoList-Java-App/README.md

 Key Features:

-Quickly add new tasks
+* Quickly add new tasks
-Easily edit and delete existing tasks
+* Easily edit and delete existing tasks
-Intuitive graphical user interface developed using the Swing library Support for various actions on tasks, such as marking them as completed or incomplete Customization of font and colors for a pleasant visual experience
+* Intuitive graphical user interface developed using the Swing library
+* Support for various actions on tasks, such as marking them as completed or incomplete